Anal Skin Tags Symptoms, Removal, Treatment, Prevention

-If you have ever seen a small flap of skin growing off of your neck or armpit, those flesh extensions are called skin tags.
-Regardless of their location on your body, these skin excesses are not detrimental to your health.
-They are simply extra skin that often matches your skin tone, or slightly darker.
-For anal skin tags, these flaps emerge around your anal verge, or where your outside skin meets the anal cavity.
+Anal skin tags are small skin growths that hang off the skin in the anal area.
+They are typically benign (non-cancerous) and are not dangerous, but they can be unsightly and may cause discomfort or embarrassment.
+Regardless of their location on your body, these skin tags are not detrimental to your health.
+They are simply extra skin that often matches your skin tone or is slightly darker.
+These flaps emerge around your anal verge or where your outer skin meets the anal cavity.

 What Causes Anal Skin Tags?

-Anal skin tags are not the result of anal intercourse or sexually transmitted diseases.
-In fact, they are often associated with anal fissures, hemorrhoids and other rectal problems or surgeries.
+Anal skin tags do not result from anal intercourse or sexually transmitted diseases.
+They are often associated with anal fissures, hemorrhoids, and other rectal problems or surgeries.

 Are There Complications With Anal Skin Tags?

 Aside from anal skin tags indicating another medical condition, you may feel itching or pain on or near the tag if it becomes infected.
 Because of its proximity to your rectal area, fecal matter can lodge around the tag.
 Bacteria buildup can quickly infect your anus and surrounding skin.
 You may also feel anxiety if you have a sexual relationship with a partner.
 Skin tags may cause friction between you and your partner if they do not understand your skin issue.

 Aside from evaluating and treating the underlying issue causing the skin tags, including anal fissures, you can take other preventive measures to keep yourself tag-free.